TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ### How would it work?

 The very first step would be upstreaming non-Expo related code of `@expo/config-plugins` and `@expo/config-types` into React Native core.
 It contains all logic and helpers needed to modify native side of RN project easily from JS side.
-Expo would be still able to extend it on their side with all the stuff related to Expo, like EAS Builds etc.
+We'll handle discussions with Expo to coordinate what parts of config plugins can be safely upstreamed into core.
+It has to be done in a way where Expo would still able to extend it on their side with all the stuff related to Expo, like EAS Builds etc.

 Upstreaming it will unlock a few new paths that React Native could follow.
 First of all, and probably most important, it can change the way of generating native code.
-It would become possible to add platform-specific folders like `android` and `ios` to `.gitignore` and keep them out of the repository unless it's needed (e.g. when it's not possible to do some native-side changes with using config plugins).
+It would become possible to add platform-specific folders like `android` and `ios` to `.gitignore` by default and keep them out of the repository unless it's needed (e.g. when it's not possible to do some native-side changes with using config plugins).
 These folders would be automatically (re)generated when running one of the following commands:
 - `start`
 - `run-ios`
 - `run-android`